Wilsden: Wilsden Village Hall

 Wilsden village hall holds many groups such as scouting groups, walking group, a weekly auction, a pre-school and others.

 Administratively, it is part of the Bingley Rural ward of the City of Bradford and part of the Shipley constituency.

+Elvis the Macaw

+Wilsden was home to a South American Macaw named Elvis from 2008 to 2009.
+The bird was famous in the village for diving at residents, stealing metal from structures, and for his bright colors.
+After Elvis scared a 3-year old, however, the bird was relocated to rural Shropshire.